A fresh spin on butternut squash gratin—roasted squash, shallot-garlic butter, and crunchy rosemary Parmesan crumbs. Comforting, lighter, and so good.

 Instructions

-Peel the butternut squash, and slice in half lengthwise.
-Scoop out seeds, and cut into 1/2" thick slices.
+- Peel the butternut squash, and slice in half lengthwise.
+Scoop out seeds, and cut into 1/2" thick "half moon" slices.
 Arrange squash in the baking dish in an overlapping fashion

-Combine breadcrumbs, parmesan, and rosemary in a small bowl.
-Spoon 3 tbsp of shallot butter mixture into breadcrumb mixture and stir until well combined
+- In a small bowl combine breadcrumbs, grated parmesan, and chopped fresh rosemary, spoon 3 tbsp of reserved shallot butter mixture into the breadcrumb mixture and stir until well combined.
+Set aside.

-Pour shallot garlic butter over butternut squash, lifting squash slices to coat all squash with mixture.
+- Pour the remaining shallot garlic butter over the butternut squash, lifting squash slices to coat all squash with mixture.
 Season squash with salt and pepper

 - In a pinch substitute finely chopped onion for the shallot